Scientific Name

 Description

 Dracaena masoniana, formerly known as Sansevieria masoniana, is a semi-succulent plant with wonderful, dark green leaves with smudged, light green spots and a unique, purple-banded sheath.
-The leaves can grow up to 4 feet (1.2 m) long and 10 inches (25 cm) wide, although there are reports of them getting to 6 feet (1.8 m) tall.
+The leaves can grow up to 4 feet (1.2 m) long and 10 inches (25 cm) wide, although reports indicate they can reach a length of up to 6 feet (1.8 m).

-If grown in bright light, Dracaena masoniana forms a stalk with clusters of white flowers, which arise from the center of the plant.
+When grown in bright light, Dracaena masoniana forms a stalk with clusters of white flowers that arise from the center of the plant.

 Forms of Dracaena masoniana

 Place Sansevierias in moderately bright or filtered light.
 Good locations include a spot in front of a north-facing window or the front of a bright, sunny window covered by a sheer curtain.
-Although the plant tolerates low light, bright light brings out the colors in the leaves.
-However, intense light may cause the edges of the leaves to turn yellow.
+Although the plant tolerates low light, bright light brings out the colors of its leaves.
+However, intense light may cause the leaf edges to turn yellow.

 Allow the soil to dry completely before watering, and then water deeply until water drips through the drainage hole.
 Allow the pot to drain, and discard the water in the saucer.
 Never allow the soil to become soggy; never let the pot stand in water.
 Water sparingly throughout the winter.
 Like most succulent plants that store water in their leaves, Sansevieria rots quickly in excessively wet soil.

 Place the Sansevieria at an average room temperature.
-Protect the plant from drafts and cold temperatures as it is damaged below 50°F (10°C).
+Protect the plant from drafts and cold temperatures, as it will be damaged at temperatures below 50°F (10°C).

 Feed the plant once every three weeks throughout the summer.
 Use a general-purpose fertilizer for houseplants diluted to one-half the strength suggested on the container.
-Sansevieria is a light feeder, and too much fertilizer makes the leaves fall over.
+Sansevieria is a light feeder, and too much fertilizer can cause the leaves to fall over.

 Links